Cara Japon MBPsS, MBACP - Integrative Counsellor/Psychotherapist

 I have many years experience of working with Carers/family members who care for their loved ones who are living with Dementia.
 When caring for a loved one, our own emotions and feelings can sometimes be forgotten.
 However, by having the opportunity to offload it may help to come to terms with the loss of the person they were before Dementia.

-I have vast experience of working with clients suffering with anxiety, depression, panic attacks and work-related stress.
+I have vast experience of working with clients living with anxiety, depression, panic attacks and work-related stress.
 By offering open-ended Counselling sessions, this has aided my clients to build themselves up from needing a length of time off work, to continue their working life or create a new work and life journey.

 Training, qualifications & experience